Modernization or Innovation – Which is Most Important to a Successful Government Digital Transformation?

 Should governments focus on digital transformation that is driven by the need for modernization?
 Or transformation that is driven by the need for innovation?
 Or, is there a healthy balance between the two?

 Digital transformation is not about adopting social, mobile, analytics or cloud technologies and hoping that modernization will somehow occur.
 Many government digital transformation projects are not built on an effective foundation.
-It is difficult to provide decision support, fiscal transparency, eProcurement, citizen and business engagement when underlying systems of record do not have interoperability, have different metadata and present multiple versions of the ‘truth’.
+It is difficult to provide decision support, fiscal transparency, eProcurement, and citizen and business engagement when underlying systems of record do not have interoperability, have different metadata and present multiple versions of the ‘truth’.

-Given that both modernization and innovation are important elements of a successful digital transformation, governments should use a methodology such as the FreeBalance A-i3+qM approach to unpack not only what is required, but also to surface the best solutions.
+Given that both modernization and innovation are important elements of a successful digital transformation, governments should use a methodology such as the FreeBalance A-i3+qM™ approach to unpack not only what is required, but also to surface the best solutions.

 A-i3+qM™ leverages agile techniques using reference models aided by visual communications through demonstrations, workshops, storyboards, prototypes and proofs-of-concept to deliver working Government Resource Planning software within six months.